SpongePowered/SpongeDocs/source/plugin/index.rst

 .. tip::

-    The `Cookbook <https://github.com/SpongePowered/Cookbook>`__ is a collection of fully functional plugins that each demonstrate a specific part of the SpongeAPI.
+    The `Cookbook <https://github.com/SpongePowered/Cookbook>`__ is a collection of fully functional plugins that each demonstrate a specific part of SpongeAPI.
 These plugin "recipes" are standalone and are compilable via Gradle or Maven.
 Some of them demonstrate how to create plugins using other JVM languages such as Scala and Kotlin.
 Note that some of the examples may not yet be fully updated for the latest API revisions!